-The GRE test, conducted by ETS Princeton, USA, is one of the world’s most widely used tests for admission to universities worldwide, and especially in the US.
+The GRE test, conducted by ETS, is one of the world’s most widely used tests for admission to universities both in America and worldwide.
 On 1 August 2011, the ETS introduced the Revised GRE test.
 This exam lasts for about 4 hours and consists of 3 major of section types:

 Analytical Writing |